CIS580/frogger-ItzPerkinz/README.md

 monster.png was provided by Nila122 @ www.opengameart.org under a CC-BY-SA 3.0 license.

 log.png was provided by multiple artists @ www.opengameart.org (submitted by adrix89) under a CC-BY-SA 3.0 license.

+splat.png was provided by Pompei2 @ www.opengameart.org under a CC-BY 3.0 license.